weclaw1/inbac/README.md

 I made this program because cropping thousands of images with image viewers or image manipulation programs was too slow.

 ## Installation

-There are three ways to install this application.
-The easiest option is to download the single file executable created with PyInstaller, which can be found on the releases page.
+The easiest way to use this application is to download the single file executable created with PyInstaller, which can be found on the releases page.

 If you have python installed you can install with pip by typing:

 `pip install inbac`

 If you want to use the current master branch you can clone the repository and run the project using poetry.

 ## Development Requirements